Katia a hurricane; another storm likely in Gulf

 MIAMI Tropical Storm Katia strengthened into a hurricane over the Atlantic on Wednesday, while another mass of thunderstorms that could become a named storm this week triggered evacuations of some oil workers from the Gulf of Mexico.

-Katia had sustained winds of 75 miles per hour (120 kph) and was the second hurricane of the June-through-November Atlantic hurricane season, the U.S. National Hurricane Centre said.
+Katia had sustained winds of 75 miles per hour (120 kph) and was the second hurricane of the June-through-November Atlantic hurricane season, the U.S. National Hurricane Center said.

 At 11 p.m.
-(4 a.m.
-British time Thursday), Katia was about 1,165 miles (1,875 km) east of the Caribbean's Leeward Islands.
+(0300 GMT Thursday), Katia was about 1,165 miles (1,875 km) east of the Caribbean's Leeward Islands.
 It was moving rapidly west-northwest and was forecast to turn northwest in a couple of days on a course that would keep it away from the Caribbean islands.

 Hurricane Irene rampaged up the U.S. East Coast over the weekend and authorities on the U.S. Atlantic seaboard are keeping an eye on Katia to see which path it takes.